eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 We notice, that the dropdown doesn't have an `id` field that would allow us to easily access that element.

-Let's start by finding suitable locators for our element.
-We notice that the dropdown is an `a` element, which has classes we could use, for example `dropdown-toggle`.
-However, there's a hidden element before our dropdown, so we can't use that directly.
-Instead of the `a`, we can also use its parent `div` element to handle the click.
-It has a class called `open` when the dropdown is opened and it's missing when it's closed.
-So, in other words we should click the `div` element _if_ it has a class called `open`.
+Let's start by observing the page's elements and their attributes.
+We notice that the dropdown button is an `a` element, which has classes we could use, for example `dropdown-toggle`.
+However, there's a similar, but hidden `a` element before in the HTML, so we can't use that `a` alone.
+Instead, we can use its parent `div` element to handle the click, as it is the size of the button.
+Also, it has a class called `open` when the dropdown is opened which disappears when it's closed.
+So, in other words _if_ the `div` element has a class called `open`, we can click it to close it.

-We don't want to add XPaths directly into our keyword, so let's add all static XPaths into a `Variables` table with a meaningful name.
-Following Robot Framework's best practices, we should give our variable a name that is in UPPER CASE.
+Still, the locator we use may look a bit obscure.
+Instead of adding it directly into our keyword, let's make a variable in the resource file.
+Following Robot Framework's best practices, we should give our variable an UPPER CASE name.
+As we write more code, we can add next XPaths into the table of `Variables`, every time giving them meaningful names.

 - Add `//div[contains(@class, 'open')]` into a variable with a meaningful name, such as `OPENED DROPDOWN`.